KandikondaShivani/from-Kandikonda/README.md

 | The Girl in Room 105 |It creates a unique reading experience | Chetan Bhagat |
 | Krsna - The Supreme Personality of Godhead | This book contains an original account of the extraordinary pastimes of Lord Sri Krishna, who appeared on this planet 5,000 years ago | A.C.
 Bhaktivedanta Swami Prabhupada |
 | The Daughter's Tale | It a  heartbreaking and immersive, it is a beautifully crafted family saga of love, survival, and redemption. | Armando Lucas Correa |

+---
+### Quotes by Scientists that I Like

+> We build too many walls and not enough bridges. - * Issac Netwon *

+> Before anything else, preparation is the key to success. - * Alexander Graham Bell *